brandonartner/cryptographic-voting-sim/README.md

 # SecretSharingProject
-Project to implement a secret sharing application.
+Project to implement a secret sharing web application using Ruby on Rails.

-Currently does not always output correctly.
+Project Status: Currently implementing the web interface.

+TO DO:

+	* Implement voting functionality
+		- Implement Nevile's Polynomial Interpolation
+		- Implement voting process (Start/Stop/Timer)
+	* Implement organization creation and functionalities